Chlorofluorocarbon: Safety

 According to their material safety data sheets, CFCs and HCFCs are colorless, volatile, non-toxic liquids and gases with a faintly sweet ethereal odor.
 Overexposure at concentrations of 11% or more may cause dizziness, loss of concentration, central nervous system depression or cardiac arrhythmia.
 Vapors displace air and can cause asphyxiation in confined spaces.
+Dermal absorption of chlorofluorocarbons is possible, but low.
+The pulmonary uptake of inhaled chlorofluorocarbons occurs quickly with peak blood concentrations, occurring in as little as 15 seconds with steady concentrations, and evening out after 20 minutes.
+Absorption of orally ingested chlorofluorocarbons is 35 to 48 times lower compared to inhalation.
 Although non-flammable, their combustion products include hydrofluoric acid and related species.

 Normal occupational exposure is rated at 0.07% and does not pose any serious health risks.